-Bald eagles can be found in all the forested parts of Washington throughout the year, but they are substantially more abundant in the cooler, maritime region west of the Cascade Mountains than in the more arid eastern half of the state (Fig. 2).
+Bald eagles can be found in all the forested parts of Washington throughout the year, but they are much more abundant in the cooler, maritime region west of the Cascade Mountains than in the more arid eastern half of the state (Fig. 2).
 Bald eagle nests are most numerous near marine shorelines, but nests are also found on many of the lakes, reservoirs, and rivers of Washington.
 In eastern Washington, nesting bald eagles are uncommon but scattered pairs occupy the northern tier of counties that border British Columbia and several areas along the east slope of the Cascades Mountains.
-The only large area of the state which is largely devoid of nesting bald eagles is the dry shrub-steppe habitat of the Columbia Basin away from large rivers where large trees are absent.
+The only large area of the state which is largely devoid of nesting bald eagles is away from large rivers in the Columbia Basin and Palouse regions where large trees are absent.

 Figure 2.
-Distribution of nesting bald eagles in Washington, 1998.
+Distribution of known nests, roosts, and regular concentrations of bald eagles in Washington, 2007.